-wonger_ a month ago
+wonger_ 2 years ago

 - I like how the alphabetical order of missing words acts as a small hint